vavilichev/Lukomor/README.md

 ![Child View](https://github.com/vavilichev/Lukomor/assets/22970240/42834a0d-d684-4c14-bbd2-84fc10275c6e)

+> [!TIP]
-The Search feature helps you find your ViewModels and property names really quick.
+> The Search feature helps you find your ViewModels and property names really quick.

 > [!WARNING]
 > When you are going to make a prefab with parent View, you have to place it outside of other View.
 Otherwise prefab View defines like **child View** and you cannot choose ViewModel, only property names of ViewModel.